tel-ran-de/phonebook-m9-2/README.md

 # phonebook-m9-2
 The project of morning 9-2 group

-Here should lie all the steps to run the project on a local machine.

 1. Connecting the project to the Database
 The project creates phonebooks with contacts for different users.
 For keeping data the project uses PostgreSQL Database.